Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 When removing the baker, there is a **cooldown period** (check `Updating the staked amount`_ above for more information about this value) during which the operation is queued but not yet executed.
-The user can check when will this take effect by querying the account information with ``concordium-client`` as usual:
+The user can check when this takes effect by querying the account information with ``concordium-client`` as usual:

 .. code-block:: console